 Get Plenty of Sleep

 Getting plenty of sleep is another key step to keeping our immune systems strong.
-Without enough sleep, our immunity will get run down, and we won’t have the energy to fight off germs.
+Without enough sleep, our natural immunity falters, and we won’t have the energy to fight off germs.
 When we are well-rested, we also feel less sluggish and make better choices about what we eat and drink.
 (Ever notice how when you’re tired, you can sometimes crave lots of carbs, sugars, and/.or alcohol?)

 You may think your kids are getting plenty of sleep.
 But if you find you often have to wake them for school, rather than them waking naturally, this should be your first clue that they’re not.
 Getting enough quality sleep is something I’ve researched way too much as a parent, as it’s been a challenge for my kiddos at times.
 So if you and yours aren’t getting enough shut-eye, then check out my hacks for better sleep here, here, and here.